luminlabsdev/framework/docs/api/index.md

 ### ImportPackages

 Imports the provided packages in chronological order, also allowing for you to import descendants aswell.
+Non-modules will be filtered out automatically.

 **Parameters**